GowthamBabu2074/IRL_Internship_work/README.md

 5. Task 5 contains the solutions of hacker rank python regular expressions questions
 6. Task 6 contains the solutions of hacker rank python numpy questions
 7. Task 7 contains the soluttions for Task -1 (Descriptive statistics)
+8. Task 8 contains the solutions of some hacker rank statistics questions